Acquired bleeding disorders

 The cause of the haemostatic defect with CBP is multifactorial involving decreased coagulation factor levels due to activation from contact with the extracorporeal circuit and oxygenator; thrombocytopenia with platelet dysfunction; fibrinolytic activation and haemodilution.

-Transfusion of platelets or fresh frozen plasma may be appropriate in the presence of bleeding and abnormal coagulation.
-In this situation, the platelet count is not a reliable indicator.
+Transfusion of platelets or fresh frozen plasma may be appropriate in the presence of major haemorrhage and abnormal coagulation.
+In this situation, due to platelet dysfunction, the platelet count is not a reliable indicator of bleeding risk.

 Disseminated intravascular coagulation (DIC)